msupply-foundation/conforma-docs/content/docs/Features/users.md

 ![externaluser](/docs/about/demo/exuser1.png)

+Basic guidance on how to use Conforma as an external user is available in the [Tutorials](../creatingextuser/) section.

 ## Internal user

 An internal user is typically a staff member of the organisation using Conforma to manage their processes, such as a regulatory authority.